 With 81% of enterprises that use public cloud facilities using multiple providers, a cloud agnostic development strategy is becoming a necessity.
-Applications and infrastructure simply has to be compatible across public, and private, clouds if practical levels of flexibility are to be built in.
+Applications and infrastructure simply have to be compatible across public, and private, clouds if practical levels of flexibility are to be built in.

 Even for those organisations that currently use only one public cloud provider, cloud agnostic development is the only way to insure themselves against the future headache and expense that vendor lock-in might become.
-If infrastructure and app architecture and development is not cloud agnostic, potential future decisions to move to a multi-cloud footing, or simply change one provider to another, become limited and complex.
+If infrastructure and app architecture and development are not cloud agnostic, potential future decisions to move to a multi-cloud footing, or simply change one provider to another, become limited and complex.

 Here we’ll explore: